Flora

 Ulmus minor; syn.: Ulmus carpinifolia

 The Field Elm may grow to heights of up to 35m.
 It normally has a regularly rounded crown and many branches.
-Its ideal ecological environment lies in the wetlands surrounding major rivers, where it – along with the English oak – constitutes the upper storey of damp and young hardwood riparian forests.
-Today, having been decimated by Dutch Elm disease in the last few decades, it has been included as one of the threatened tree species on the IUCN Red List.
-In the National Park, the Field Elm is most likely to be found in the hardwood riparian forests.
+Its ideal ecological environment lies in the wetlands surrounding major rivers, where it constitutes the upper storey of damp and young hardwood riparian forests.

 More Information